openstax/enki/README.md

 ## Private Repositories

+To clone private repositories there are 2 options:

+### Set a GitHub token

+This is how production works but it can be annoying to clone a whole book all the time.

-To clone private repositories you will need to set `GH_SECRET_CREDS`.
+You will need to set a `GH_SECRET_CREDS` environment variable.
 To do that, create a token at https://github.com/settings/tokens and ensure the `repo` scope is selected.
 Then, set `GH_SECRET_CREDS={the_token}:x-oauth-basic` and run the cli.

+### Sideload the book

+If you already have the files locally, you can specify a path to them and the CLI will sideload them in instead of fetching from GitHub.

+To use this method, set the `SIDELOAD_PATH` environment variable to where the book is.

 ## Google Docs